Lopatushka/blast_python/README.md

 For details see BBMap manual.

+### Names of .ab1 files
+There is the template for .ab1 files naming:
+**Plate-YYYY-ММ-DD_type_name_primer-orientation_extra_information.ab1**
+YYYY-ММ-DD - date of Sanger sequencing type - type of sample: C - culture, P - plasmid etc. name - name of sample: 122, 156-1000bp,  etc. primer - name of primer: R.gnavus, 16S155, etc. orientation - orientation of primer: F, R extra_information - doesn't include in the processing of .ab1 filenames

 ### Consensus finding
 Consensus is built using custom defined funtion.
 If the number of 'N' in consensus file exceeds consensus_quality threshold (--consensus_quality) (default = 15%), consensus is qualified is bad.